Rwandan court drops all charges against opposition figure

-KIGALI, Rwanda (AP) — Rwanda’s high court on Thursday acquitted the country’s most prominent opposition figure, Diane Rwigara, of all charges against her, with the judge saying the prosecution failed to provide evidence of insurrection and forgery.
+KIGALI, Rwanda (AP) — Rwanda’s high court on Thursday acquitted the country’s most prominent opposition figure, Diane Rwigara, of all charges related to her election challenge of President Paul Kagame, with judges saying the prosecution failed to provide evidence of insurrection and forgery.

+The case has drawn global attention as Kagame again faces pressure to give more space to critics in this highly controlled East African country.

 Rwigara’s mother, Adeline, 59, also was acquitted of inciting insurrection and promoting sectarianism.
-Both women had denied the charges.
+Both had denied the charges.

-Diane Rwigara, 37, was arrested after challenging longtime President Paul Kagame in last year’s election.
-She is the rare person to publicly criticize the government from inside this East African country.

-Her case has drawn global attention as Kagame again faces pressure to give more space to critics in the highly controlled country.
+The courtroom, packed with diplomats and supporters, erupted in applause as Diane Rwigara and her mother were overcome with tears.
+Excited relatives who had prayed before the hearing for protection swarmed them with hugs.

 Most Read Nation & World Stories